-Cadets are chosen by law enforcement staff from students recommended by ABSS.
-They are students who are considered to be at-risk and could possibly benefit from the JPA.
+Cadets are chosen by law enforcement staff from recommendations by ABSS.
+They are students who could possibly benefit from the JPA.
 Referrals are also received from parents and students who show interest in the program.
 Cadets undergo a very structured, well-disciplined, four-week training program, which focuses on setting goals, developing self-esteem, learning respect, and resolving conflicts.
 It also teaches cadets mediation skills, anger management, violence, gang, and substance abuse prevention, and decision-making skills.

 The cadets work on community service projects each week to demonstrate teamwork and instill the value of giving back to the community.
-These and other group activities are designed to improve interpersonal skills as well as show examples of positive alternatives to drug or gang activity.
+These and other group activities are designed to improve interpersonal skills and show examples of positive alternatives to drug or gang activity.
 Drills and physical fitness are used to develop teamwork and maintain discipline.
-Guest speakers from the community are invited each week to reinforce the topics being discussed.
-Graduates of previous Academies are also asked to share their personal experience in the Academy and how they have applied the skills learned in the Academy in various aspects of their life.
+Guest speakers from the community are invited each week to reinforce the discussed topics.
+Graduates of previous academies are also asked to share their personal experiences from the academy and how they have applied the skills learned in various aspects of their lives.
 The first week of the Academy is a 24-hour a day program, the participants and leaders travel to and stay on the east campus of the North Carolina Justice Academy.
 The rest of the academy is conducted at the Burlington Police/Fire Training Center on Quarry Road in Haw River, North Carolina.

 The Burlington Police Department, as the founding agency, manages and oversees the Junior Police Academy for administrative and supervisory purposes.
 Burlington Police Department staff are assigned as officer-in-charge and academy coordinators.
 Personnel from participating agencies fall under the direction of the Burlington Police Department officer-in-charge and academy coordinators who oversee the operation of the academy.